6. Configuring your remote firewalls for DynFi® Manager

-Configuring your remote firewalls to get access to DynFi is very easy.
-You first need to configure one firewall rule to allow your DynFi server to connect to SSH on your remote firewall.
-Repeat this on all the firewalls you want to connect to DynFi.
+Configuring your remote firewalls to get access to DynFi Manager is very easy.
+You first need to configure one firewall rule to allow your DynFi Manager server to connect to SSH on your remote firewall.
+Repeat this on all the firewalls you want to connect to DynFi Manager.

 We will teach you how to configure you SSH using password based connexion and after will review the key based SSH access method for enhanced security.

 6.1.
 Getting access to your firewalls using SSH

 6.1.1.
 Ensuring that SSH is enabled

 You first need to make sure that your firewall has an SSH service enabled and listening on a default or specific TCP port.

 Login to the firewall you want to manage with DynFi Manager.

 Make sure that “Enable Secure Shell” is ticked